 Key features of AI agents

-AI agents, with the help of agent orchestration (using agent platforms) are deployed across the enterprise, from customer success, to IT automation to code-generation tools and conversational assistants.
+AI agents, especially when deployed across multi agent systems or with the help of agent orchestration (using agent platforms) are deployed across the enterprise, from customer success, to IT automation to code-generation tools and conversational assistants.
 However, here are some features, that make AI agents take things to the next level, compared to AI assistants.

 They take initiative